353solutions/learn-go-by-writing-rest-apis/step_04/README.md

 ## Slicing

-To get parts of string (and other data structures) we can use slicing.
+To get parts of string (and other data structures such as slices and arrays) we can use slicing.
 The syntax of slicing if `[start:stop]` where `start` and `stop` are indices.
 Slices are "half-open" meaning we'll get the first index but not the last.
 We can omit the `start` or `end` and Go will fill then in for us.

 ```go
 book := "the colour of magic"